cvasilak/AccessJ/README.md

 * __Allows execution of supported MBean operations__

   Operations that accept standard types (e.g. integer,string,boolean) are supported.
-Future work is already in progress to support more complex types(a.k.a Composites) now that the Jolokia library in its newest version, supports it.
+Future work is already in progress to support more complex types(a.k.a Composites) now that the Jolokia library in its newest version(v0.95 upwards), supports it.

 * __Allows graphing of an MBean attribute__